- Strategy

 A product roadmap is a strategic visual tool.
 Without a strong product strategy, your roadmap planning tool will become unclear and aimless.

-Conversely, a product strategy can be challenging if you lack a core product concept that binds everything together.
+Conversely, a product strategy can be challenging if you lack a core concept that binds everything together.

 If you don't have a digital product strategy, put off creating a product roadmap.